coms-w3132/final-project-jonahsinger/README.md

 ## Project Description

 I am interested in the intersection of computer science and finance so I would love to gain experience using Python to make financial models that can suggest stock trades.
 Trading stocks based on advanced statistical models and sophisticated data analysis in attempts to beat the stock market is a multi-billion dollar industry.
 This being the case, It is obvious that I will not be able to create algorithms that rival those of large companies.
 Nevertheless, I would like to implement a few algorithms and back-test them to see if I can generate any meaningful insights into the stock market and most importantly to gain experience working with financial data and testing algorithms.
 Before I am able to write algorithms I need to get data from the stock market I plan to do this with the yahoo finance yfinance package.
 I will also need to make a backtesting framework that can receive trades and simulate the resulting returns they would have generated, This framework will also use the pricing data from yahoo finance it will have methods to buy and sell and keep track of trades and returns.
 I want to implement and test three types of algorithms.
-The first algorithm will be a linear regression algorithm that takes linear regressions of the prices of many stocks over some period of time, X, and uses the linear regression to choose the stocks that are trending up to buy.
-I want to test this strategy using different time intervals, X, and also try using the linear regression to short stocks that are trending down.
-The second algorithm will be a mean reversion algorithm that will calculate the moving average of stocks over some time interval, Y, and buy stocks when the price is some amount, Z, below the moving average.
-I will experiment with testing different parameters Y and Z. I would also like to test in the algorithm shorting stocks when the price is some amount above the moving average.
+The first algorithm will be a linear regression algorithm that takes linear regressions of the prices of many stocks over some period of time, X, and uses the linear regression to choose the stocks that are trending up to buy and trending down to sell.
+I want to test this strategy using different time intervals.
+The second algorithm will be a mean reversion algorithm that will calculate the moving average of stocks over some time interval, Y, and buy stocks when the price is below the moving average and short when the price is above the moving average.
 For the third algorithm, I want to try and gain experience using machine learning.
 I want to use the tensor flow library to make a neural network to suggest trades to make.
 The neural network will be trained with the price data of certain stocks.
 The hope is that what it learns from its training will be transferable to other stocks and for the future as well.
 The only real way to test this would be to have the algorithm trade what it has learned and to wait and see how the trades do in the future (this is not very practical for testing).
-I will use appropriate data structures to try and keep the running time of the algorithms as low as possible.
+I will use appropriate data structures to try and keep the running time of the algorithms as low as possible (they may still take a while do to the shear volume of calculations for large time periods).

 ## Timeline